 Above all, this is not a comprehensive guide on Nano or vi.
 Yet, adventurous learners should be aware of text editors for their next step in becoming accomplished in Fedora Linux.

 Does Fedora Workstation simplify the user experience of a beginner with Linux?
 Yes, absolutely.
-It is entirely possible to create a desktop quickly and get the job done without installing additional software or extensions.
+It is entirely possible to create a desktop quickly and get the job done.
+All you need is to find the apps for your daily needs and give it a try and produce output (in my case, writing articles, editng, and annotating images).

 Taking it to the next level, how to get more people into Fedora Linux?